Chapter 1: Introduction to Utilitarianism

 - Gustaf Arrhenius, Jesper Ryberg, & Torbjörn Tännsjö (2017).
 The Repugnant Conclusion.
 The Stanford Encyclopedia of Philosophy.
 Edward N. Zalta (ed.).

-- Johan E. Gustafsson (forthcoming).
+- Johan E. Gustafsson (2022).
 Our Intuitive Grasp of the Repugnant Conclusion.
-In Krister Bykvist and Timothy Campbell (eds.), The Oxford Handbook of Population Ethics.
-Oxford: Oxford University Press.
+In Gustaf Arrhenius, Krister Bykvist, Tim Campbell, and Elizabeth Finneron-Burns (eds.), The Oxford Handbook of Population Ethics.
+Oxford University Press.

 - Spears, D. & Budolfson, M. (2021).
 Repugnant conclusions.
 Social Choice and Welfare.
 28.